uclaacm/hack-sprint-w20/session-5-Dependencies/README.md

 The author of the Timber library gave a creative name for the initialization function calling it `plant`.
 It takes in one parameter which is a tree.
-We do not care what it is but we can get a tree by calling `Timber.DebugTree()`.
+We do not care what it is, but we can get a tree by calling `Timber.DebugTree()`.

 ## `AndroidManifest.xml`